arnesanches/plotly-insights/README.md

 # Plotly Insights

-This project performs customer churn data analysis, generating interactive visualizations to identify patterns and factors associated with churn.
+This project uses the Plotly library to implement a comprehensive churn analysis solution, generating interactive visualizations that reveal patterns, trends, and factors associated with customer cancellations.
+Plotly's interactivity allows users to explore data in detail, apply filters, and gain valuable insights to formulate effective customer retention strategies and reduce churn rates.

 ## About the Files